Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Price: SEK 1,500–4,500/night (~€130–391) | Location: Storkyrkobrinken 5, Gamla Stan

-Lady Hamilton Hotel is the finest hotel in Gamla Stan — the extraordinary 15th-century building (one of the oldest continuously inhabited buildings in Stockholm), the 34 individually decorated rooms (the antique Swedish furnishing, the extraordinary antique collection throughout), and the extraordinary position in the most beautiful medieval lane in Sweden.
+Lady Hamilton Hotel is the standout in Gamla Stan — a 15th-century building (one of the oldest continuously inhabited buildings in Stockholm), 34 individually decorated rooms furnished with antique Swedish pieces from the owners’ collection, and a position on the most beautiful medieval lane in Sweden.
 The most atmospheric hotel in Stockholm for travelers interested in the historic core.

 Södermalm Design